A Guide to Lottie Framework: 5 Steps to Create an Animation

 - refresh the JSON file in the xcode project.

-If your result doesn’t match your design in After Effects, you may have used a parameter that doesn’t support Lottie.
+If your result of testing a Lottie animation doesn’t match your design in After Effects, you may have used a parameter that doesn’t support Lottie.
 To quickly identify what causes this, test parts of the animation one by one.

 As soon as you’ve finished testing the animation on a device and setting the playback settings, you can give the JSON file (and the xcode project file, if necessary) to the developer.
 Also, you can provide them with the animation video.